devaman/vue-test/README.md

 - Added pagination to render large amount of data
 - Saving the history of commands that user ran.
 - User can cancel the query.
+- User can run multiple queries in multiple Tabs .

 # Optimisation
  - Added Gzip Compression